Armenian diaspora in Canada says Ottawa must act to prevent a second genocide

 This report by The Canadian Press was first published Oct.
 11, 2020.

--- With files from The Associated Press and from Mike Blanchfied with The Canadian Press
+-- With files from Mike Blanchfield in Ottawa and The Associated Press